christhomas16/go-birding-website/DEPLOYMENT.md

 ---

-Your GoBirding AI website should now be live and accessible to users worldwide!
+Your Go Birding AI website should now be live and accessible to users worldwide!